 - a one-mile scale bar for a large scale display and a ten-mile latitude scale for a small scale display (see section 3.2.3(9) for details).
-This indicates roughly how close display features are; the cursor or VRM should be used for exact range measurement, - an emphasized six-minute marker on the course and speed made good vector (see IEC symbol 3 and Part II of the Presentation Library).
+This indicates roughly how close display features are; the cursor or VRM should be used for exact range measurement, - an emphasized marker on the course and speed made good vector (see IEC 62288).